kitnil/guix-artwork/website/posts/towards-guix-for-devops.md

 fantasies are becoming a reality.

 "DevOps" is a term that might be unfamiliar to a fair number of Guix users.
-I'll spare you the detour to Wikipedia and give a brief explanation of what 'guix deploy' does.
+I'll spare you the detour to Wikipedia and give a brief explanation of what `guix deploy` does.

 Imagine that you've spent the afternoon playing around with Guile's `(web)` module, developing software for a web forum.
 Awesome!
 But a web forum with no